kgalejandrino/CSS-Layout-Challenge/README.md

 ##### Challenge 1: [Solution](https://codepen.io/kgalejandrino/pen/qBNKbNp)
 Added two extra div.
 First div is nested to a div with an id of "left" and float it to the left.
 While the second and third div is also nested to a div with an id of "right" and float it to the right.
-As div are block elements, I set their display property to "inline-block".
+As div are block elements, I set their display property to "inline-block" so that div2 and div3 sit next to each other.

 ![challenge 1](images/css1.png)